 Section 1: Pedagogical Wellness - Cultivating Well-Being in the Classroom

 Pedagogical wellness is the art and science of integrating evidence-based wellness strategies into the teaching and learning environment to support the health and well-being of faculty and students.
-As we reintegrate back into teaching and learning on campus, we encourage being mindful of faculty and student well-being in the process of course design, teaching, and learning.
+Now that we have returned to teaching and learning on campus, we encourage being mindful of faculty and student well-being in the process of course design, teaching, and learning.
 These approaches in the classroom are meant to improve both student and faculty health outcomes, decrease stressors in the teaching/learning environment, and facilitate community among faculty and students.

 Section 2: Campus Wellness Resources for Students